chuoling/mediapipe/docs/solutions/hands.md

 ### JavaScript Solution API

-Please first see general [introduction](../getting_started/javascript.md) on MediaPipe in JavaScript, then learn more in the companion [web demo] and the following usage example.
+Please first see general [introduction](../getting_started/javascript.md) on MediaPipe in JavaScript, then learn more in the companion [web demo] and a [fun application], and the following usage example.

 Supported configuration options: